 2013 © Copyright.
 All rights reserved

-P.S. for further reading on the distinction of love/ eros you are kindly requested to visit my bilingual posts:
+For further reading on the distinction love/ eros you may check my bilingual posts: